joliva/XChatterPi/README.md

 If you use XChatterPi, I'd love to hear about it.
 Post a comment on my blog: https://www.mcgurrin.info/robots/690/ and consider giving this package a star here on GitHub.
 Thanks!

-Special thanks to Mike McGurrin for the original ChatterPi project that XChatterPi is based on.
+Special thanks to Mike McGurrin for the original XChatterPi project that XChatterPi is based on.